ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Some network-specific parameters regarding the origin network may be relevant for a receiver gateway to evaluate its ability to process the proposed transfer.

-For example, the average duration of time of a lock to be held by a sender gateway may inform the receiver gateway about delay expectations.

-The gateway and network capabilities list is as follows:
+The gateway capabilities list is as follows:

 - gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) from the IANA "JSON Web Signature and Encryption Algorithms" registry used by a gateway to sign claims.